How to Pack a Cooler the Pelican Way

 Though not complicated, packing a cooler is a task that involves some considerable forethought and strategy.
-We’ve all experienced the dreaded soggy butter boxes and floating soda cans, but prevention comes down to two important factors: selecting the right cooler and packing it properly.
+We’ve all experienced the dreaded soggy butter boxes and floating soda cans once the ice melts, but prevention comes down to two important factors: selecting the right cooler and packing it properly.
 The first one is easy if you use a Pelican cooler.
-The second one takes a little bit of practice and planning, but it’s practice and planning that goes a long way.
+The second one takes a little bit of practice and planning, but it’s practice and planning that go a long way.

-Here’s the Pelican guide to how to pack a cooler so your food and drinks stay perfectly cool and dry no matter where the cooler-worthy adventure takes you.
+Here’s the Pelican guide to how to pack a cooler.
+With these packing tips, your food and drinks will stay perfectly cool and dry no matter where your next camping trip, road trip or cooler-worthy adventure takes you.

 Dry ice is an incredible tool for keeping food and drinks ice-cold for long periods of time, but it’s not right for every application.
-It is ideal for many situations because it gets colder than regular ice and stays dry, so it doesn’t leave refrigerated or frozen food items soggy.
-Read our guide on how to use dry ice in a cooler if you’re interested in keeping the ice dry.
-The rest of this guide covers packing a cooler with regular ice or ice packs.
+It is ideal for many situations because it gets colder than regular ice cubes and stays dry, so it doesn’t leave refrigerated or frozen food items soggy.
+Read our guide on how to use dry ice in a cooler our guide on how to use dry ice in a cooler if you’re interested to learn how to use it safely and properly.

 Now it’s time for the fun part — loading!
 For the longest ice retention and maximum coldness over time, start with cold items.
 Remember, there is no such thing as cold — only the absence of heat.
 Starting with warm or room temperature items will immediately begin to slowly melt your ice.
 Pack COLD!
 You can even start with frozen meat, bottles of water and non-carbonated drinks.